remix-run/react-router/docs/routers/create-browser-router.md

 );
 ```

-## `opts.unstable_dataStrategy`
+## `opts.dataStrategy`

 <docs-warning>This is a low-level API intended for advanced use-cases.
 This overrides React Router's internal handling of `loader`/`action` execution, and if done incorrectly will break your app code.
 Please use with caution and perform the appropriate testing.</docs-warning>

-<docs-warning>This API is marked "unstable" so it is subject to breaking API changes in minor releases</docs-warning>

 By default, React Router is opinionated about how your data is loaded/submitted - and most notably, executes all of your loaders in parallel for optimal data fetching.
 While we think this is the right behavior for most use-cases, we realize that there is no "one size fits all" solution when it comes to data fetching for the wide landscape of application requirements.

-The `unstable_dataStrategy` option gives you full control over how your loaders and actions are executed and lays the foundation to build in more advanced APIs such as middleware, context, and caching layers.
+The `dataStrategy` option gives you full control over how your loaders and actions are executed and lays the foundation to build in more advanced APIs such as middleware, context, and caching layers.
 Over time, we expect that we'll leverage this API internally to bring more first class APIs to React Router, but until then (and beyond), this is your way to add more advanced functionality for your applications data needs.

 ### Type Declaration